mediachain/mediachain/docs/kittengrad.md

 ### Transactor State

-Each transactor maintains a local copy of the blockchain on disk, and a pointer to the last commited block.
+Each transactor maintains a local copy of the blockchain on disk, and a pointer to the last committed block.
 The transactor also maintains on disk the mediachain index which corresponds to the blockchain, mapping canonical to chain references.
 The index is used for creating update transactions and providing read access to the mediachain.

-In addition to transactions commited in the blockchain, each transactor maintains a worklog of pending transactions.
+In addition to transactions committed in the blockchain, each transactor maintains a worklog of pending transactions.
 The blockchain index together with the worklog compute an aggregate index, the working index.